GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

 }
 ```

-Like the previous function `subscribeConfig` publishes a subscription topic to the delegate devices configuration, and when it is published the function calls a callback to `subscribeCommand`
+Like the previous function `subscribeConfig` subscribe to the device configuration subscription topic, and when it is successfully subscribed the function calls a callback to `subscribeCommand`

 ```c
 void subscribeCommand(iotc_context_handle_t in_context_handle)